-to a higher margin being set which might attract inefficient entry.
+period, for example the incumbent's volumes, it will have lower unit costs, leading to a lower margin.
+However, if a low volume is assumed, the entrant will have high unit costs, leading to a higher margin being set which might attract inefficient entry.
 Ofcom identifies its objective as promoting competition and so it therefore needs to find a volume which is consistent with allowing a number of operators competing effectively with BT, while not encouraging inefficient entry.
-As these markets were new at the time, Ofcom based its test not on BT's forecast volume, but an adjusted volume assuming the entrant had the same cost function, but a lower scale of production.
+As these markets were new at the time, Ofcom based its test not on BT's forecast volume, but an adjusted volume assuming the entrant had the same cost function, but a lower scale of production26.

-To comply with the Article 8.2 FD objective of promoting competition a specifically ex ante margin squeeze test should be conducted on an assumption of production volumes of an efficient firm in a sustainably competitive market, rather than the level of production of the incumbent firm or forecast by the incumbent firm.
+To comply with the Article 8.2 FD objective of promoting competition a specifically ex ante margin squeeze test should be conducted on an assumption of the production volumes of an efficient firm in a sustainably competitive market, rather than the level of production of the incumbent firm or forecast by the incumbent firm.
 We discuss the appropriate scale in Section 4.1.